rifsxd/dvpl_go/README.md

-# Dvpl-Go Cli Converter
+# Dvpl-Go Cli & Gui Converter
-- A CLI Tool Coded In JavaScript To Convert WoTB ( Dava ) SmartDLC DVPL File Based On LZ4_HC Compression.
+- A Cli & Gui Tool Coded In Golang To Convert WoTB ( Dava ) SmartDLC DVPL File Based On LZ4_HC Compression.

  ![Demo](img/dvplgo-demo.gif)

 Usage :

-  - dvpl [-mode] [-keep-originals] [-path]
+  - dvplgo [-mode] [-keep-originals] [-path]

     - mode can be one of the following: